Everything You Need to Buy From Aldi

 All the cookies, but especially the fake Girl Scout ones

 Aldi's got the cookie game on lock, doing fantastic things with chocolate-covered butter cookies and the incredible Continental Sampler, which is basically the Specially Selected equivalent of a Pepperidge Farm value pack.
 But the real move here is to flock immediately to the Benton's-branded pantry cookies, which do nice takes on the Pecan Sandy and Soft Batch, but absolutely slay with a line of fake Girl Scout Cookies, including takes on the Thin Mint, the Samoa, and the Tagalong.
-They're cheaper, they're available all year, and they don't require you to walk over to Brenda from accounting's desk to order.
-Sorry, Brenda, but your kid is actually the worst.
+They're cheaper, they're available all year, and they don't require you to track down girl scouts.

 So.
 Much.
 Hummus.